-Understanding the Three Pillars of Air Contamination
+Understanding the Three Types of Air Contamination

 - Solid Particulates: Dirt, dust, microbes, rust and pipe scale that cause abrasive wear in pneumatic tools and block sensitive orifices.

-- Water (Moisture): Water vapour and liquid condensate that lead to pipe corrosion, frozen lines, and microbial growth in food-grade environments.
+- Water (Moisture): Water vapour and liquid condensate that lead to pipe corrosion, frozen lines, and microbial growth in food grade environments.

 Decoding the ISO 8573-1:2010 [A:B:C] Classification

-Air quality is expressed as a three-digit code (e.g., ISO 8573-1:2010 [1:2:1]).
-Each digit represents a Purity Class:
+Air quality is made up of a three digit code (e.g., ISO 8573-1:2010 [1:2:1]), where each digit indicates a Purity Class:

 - A: Purity class for Solid Particles